kellyav/isat_2020/README.md

 ## Semester Progress

-See final_reflection for the article I wrote on my experience taking this course.
+  See the **final_reflection** file for the article I wrote on my experience taking this course.

 ### Some highlights:
 I created all these repositories that I have up on Github this year (10).
 As of May 4th 2020, I have done the following:

 - *Completed a datacamp project* on Covid19: https://github.com/kellyav/rfiles/tree/master/Visualizing%20COVID-19